Self Care Measures After A Stroke

 - Vocational: You learn skills that will help you return to work.

 You will have to exercise carefully after your stroke.
 You may have problems with balance or movement.
-You may need to have a caregiver with you when you exercise, to help keep you from falling.
-Carefully follow your primary healthcare provider's instructions.
+You may need to have a healthcare provider with you when you exercise, to help keep you from falling.
+Carefully follow your healthcare provider's instructions.

 - Gait training: Gait training helps improve the way you walk.
 You may walk on a treadmill or walk up and down stairs.
 You may have a harness (belt) strapped on you for support.